NVlabs/splatnet/README.md

         ```bash
         docker pull suhangpro/caffe:bpcn
         ```
-        You can also build your own image with this [Dockerfile](Dockerfile).
+        You can also build this image with the [Dockerfile](Dockerfile).
+    * The docker image provided above uses CUDA 8, which is no longer supported if you have Volta GPUs (e.g. Titan V), Turing GPUs (e.g. RTX 2080), or newer ones.
+Adapting the Dockerfile to more recent GPUs should be straightforward—check out the [example](https://hub.docker.com/repository/docker/zyzwhdx/splatnet/general) supporting up to Turing, courtesy of @zyzwhdx.

 2. Include the project to your python path so imports can be found, e.g.
     ```bash